Access to FCL parameter comments

 Hopefully this communicates enough of the idea that you could invent your own syntax that is consistent with FCL.

-#1 Updated by Marc Paterno about 7 years ago
+#1 Updated by Marc Paterno over 7 years ago

 - Status changed from New to Feedback